NormXU/NormXU.github.io/_posts/2023-08-09-Rethinking-Rotary-Position-Embedding.md

 3. NTK-RoPE achieves promising (though slightly reduced) results in extended context even without fine-tuning.

-4. S $$\log n$$ factor indeed improves self-attention for long context.
+4. A $$\log n$$ factor indeed optimize self-attention for long context.

-5. What's even more encouraging is that NTK-RoPE performs significantly better in 'repeated' extrapolation compared to 'non-repeated,' suggesting that LLM with NTK-RoPE still global attention within the expanded context, rather than confining attention to a limited contextual scope.
+5. What's even more encouraging is that NTK-RoPE performs significantly better in 'repeated' extrapolation compared to 'non-repeated', suggesting that LLM with NTK-RoPE still retain the global attention across the expanded context, rather than confining attention to a limited scope.

-In just a few weeks, the open-source community concerning long contexts totally blows our minds.
-Hey, ~~Open~~ClosedAI, you better watch out.
+In just a few weeks, the open-source community concerning long contexts totally blows our minds. ~~Open~~ClosedAI, you better watch out.